Extinction135/TSK/Design.md

 + These include dungeons, and shops.
 + A dungeon is a series of rooms, with enemies, leading up to a boss fight.
 + A shop is a series of rooms, or a single room, where the player can spend gold.
-+ Gold can purchase items, or upgrades for their character.
++ Gold is used to purchase items or upgrades for the hero.
 + Items refer to weapons, armor, equipment, magic, etc..
 + Upgrades refer to stat upgrades that changes aspects of the hero.
 + The gameloop repeats until the Final Dungeon is unlocked.